-This is strongly encouraged for students who had problems with their Initial Drafts.
+This is either strongly encouraged or required for students who had problems with their Initial Drafts.
 The student or advisor requests this by emailing Thesis Processing.

 The student should coordinate requests for additional runs by emailing Thesis Processing.
 The request may return to the same report evaluator, depending on availability.

 Often, the evaluator will recommend that the student consult with his or her advisor, especially on text that may be field-specific common knowledge.
-The evaluator may comment on TII’s false-positives so that the student will understand exactly what TII provides.
+The evaluator may comment on iThenticate’s false-positives so that the student will understand exactly what iThenticate provides.

 - Open the PDF.

 - Select the “Comment” button (upper right).

 - Click through each comment, in turn, from the list.